AnushaMadarapu/Assessment/README.md

 I've used springboot, hibernate, JPA, and thymeleaf for building this project.

-# Couldn't get the validation done in time and the date has an issue with thymeleaf template conversion
+# Couldn't get the validation done on time and the date has an issue with thymeleaf template conversion

 Here are the links
 for resgistering a user,